Advanced Breathwork for the Modern Yogi

 Kriya Yoga, Rebirthing & Holotropic Breathings

 In 1920, Paramahansa Yogananda (1893-1952) traveled from India to America.
-He was one of the first yoga masters to come to America.
-In addition to introducing the West to yogic philosophy he also brought with him the practice of Kriya yoga.
+He was one of the first yoga masters to come to the West.
+In addition to introducing the West to yogic philosophy, he also brought with him the practice of Kriya yoga.
 Kriya yoga, according to Yogananda was first developed by the ancient Rishis who authored the Vedas.
 Yet in time, the practice was almost completely lost.
-It was not until Lahiri Mahasaya (1828-1895), a contemporary Indian saint, encountered the legendary deathless saint Bapuji in the Himalayas that the technique was reintroduced in our modern age.
-Lahiri Mahasaya brought the technique back to his home in Banaras, India (Also known as Varanasi) where he incited thousands in the breathing technique he called Kriya.
+It was not until Lahiri Mahasaya (1828-1895), a contemporary Indian saint, reportedly encountered the legendary deathless saint Bapuji in the Himalayas.
+Bapuji, according to Yogananda, reintroduced the technique through Lahiri Mahasaya, who brought the technique back to his home in Banaras, India (Varanasi) where he initiated thousands in the breathing technique he called Kriya.

 One such student was Sri Yukteswar Giri of Serampore, India who became the guru of Paramahansa Yogananda.
 It was under the direction of Sri Yukteswar Giri (1855-1936) that Yogananda traveled to the west to teach Kriya yoga around the world.
-Yogananda’s book, Autobiography of a Yoga is a modern spiritual classic which discusses the amazing, seemingly supernatural abilities that advanced yogis are alleged to have.
+Yogananda’s book, Autobiography of a Yogi is a modern spiritual classic which discusses the amazing, seemingly supernatural abilities that advanced yogis are alleged to have.
 Chapter 26 of his seminal work discusses Kriya Yoga in detail.
-To learn the technique of Kriya Yoga, I recommend the Self Realization Fellowship home study lessons though many other teachers around the world teach this practice as well.
+To learn the technique of Kriya Yoga specifically, I recommend the Self Realization Fellowship home study lessons though many other teachers around the world teach this practice as well.

 While Pranic Breathing is certainly similar to Kriya Yoga, Rebrithing and Holotropic breathing, it is also decidedly different.
-I developed and refined the technique because while there were elements of the other techniques that I really liked, there were also many elements that simply didn’t resonate with me.
-Rather than focus on the aggressive breathing (hyperventilation) that often characterizes other breathwork techniques.
+I developed and refined the technique because while there were elements of the other techniques that I really liked, there were also many elements that simply didn’t resonate with my modern approach to yoga..
+Rather than focus on the aggressive breathing (hyperventilation) that may characterize other breathwork techniques.
 I have chosen a more gentle approach that mimics the way we breathed naturally as infants.
-I have also combined traditional yogic practices such as Kumbaka (breath retention), the Bandhas (locks) and the Buddhist practice of Metta (loving kindness) to create what I feel is a more time tested and supportive approach to breathwork that dovetails nicely into the practice of hatha yoga which millions of people are already familiar.
-This is not to say that other techniques are bad or harmful or that they don’t have merit.
-Indeed, they other techniques can be quite powerful for the right practitioner.
+I have also combined traditional yogic practices such as Kumbaka (breath retention), the Bandhas (locks) and the Buddhist practice of Metta (loving kindness) to create what I feel is a more time tested and supportive approach to breathwork that dovetails nicely into the practice of hatha yoga with which millions of people are already familiar.

 How does it work?